The holiday season is here! As you prepare for the holiday season, we want to help you keep unwelcome guests from attending your family celebrations.

 Rub marks are darkened oily stain marks seen in high traffic areas.
 They are mostly seen with mice, rats, and bats.
 Rub marks provide a great indication of entry points that are being utilized.

-As the weather becomes colder, more animals are looking for shelter.
-If you travel for the holidays, perform a thorough exterior inspection of your home.
+Winter weather can damage your home and introduce gaps for nuisance wildlife.
+Perform a thorough exterior inspection of your home.
 If you find any openings, even openings as small as the size of a dime, please seal them before traveling or call a professional for help.

 - Pencil-width for mice, bats, voles